 My family also loves to eat Filipino chicken adobo and I always make it with skinless boneless meat.
 In fact, that’s the dish that’s most requested by the picky eaters.

 In my quest for simple weeknight dinners, I came up with a super easy one pan chicken and veggies bake recipe.
 Although I used broccoli and peppers this time, it’s easily adapted to use any low carb vegetables.

 My kids actually like to eat broccoli, but my husband does care for it.
 So he just eats the meat from this dish.

 Unfortunately, my husband is a meat and potatoes kind of guy.
 And, I don’t buy or cook potatoes.
 But, he does like green beans so maybe I’ll try that next time.

 A zipper plastic bag is best for coating the seasonings onto the chicken and vegetables.
 If you don’t like using plastic, you could use a mixing bowl instead.

 I’ve started to use reusable zipper bags for many things, but I don’t like to put raw meat in them.
-That’s why I used a regular large zipper bag for this super easy sheet pan chicken dish.
+That’s why I used a regular large zipper bag for this super easy one pan chicken and veggies bake dish.